About Nesta

 Attendees will have the chance to hear a range of different approaches being used to put data at the heart of improving early years services – from addressing challenges to developing practical solutions and the lessons learned along the way.
 We hope you’ll also form new partnerships and connections with early-years colleagues across the system.

 This event is for professionals interested in using data to improve children’s lives.
-You might work in early years services, in a local authority, in business intelligence or in an NHS service such as health visiting, speech and language therapy, midwifery or in a special educational needs and disabilities (SEND) role.
+You might work as a strategic early years lead in a local authority, or in an NHS service such as health visiting or you may be a policymaker who is interested in how we can scale effective solutions.

 Speakers